Belhurst Castle History

 Mr. Alfred Lewis, Sr. sold land in the St. Clair Street area in 1936.
 From 1946 to 1972, many acres were sold for residential development.
 Today White Springs Road is lined on both sides with attractive modern homes.
 Visitors drive by slowly to absorb the beauty.
 White Springs Lane runs between White Springs Road and Pre-Emption Road.
 It is also the site of several modern homes, including White Springs Circle.
 In 1948 Miss Sarah Mandigo purchased the Manor house and established the Margaret Ayre Home, a proprietary home for adults, with capacity for 36 residents.
 The Young family purchased the property in 1980 and continued to operate it as a proprietary home until 1997 when it closed.

-It was at that time that Mr. Duane and Deb Reeder purchased the property and opened it as a sister property to Belhurst on August 1, 1998.
+It was at that time that Mr. and Mrs. Duane and Deb Reeder purchased the property and opened it as a sister property to Belhurst on August 1, 1998.